jostrm/azure-enterprise-scale-ml/documentation/v2/10-19/14-networking-privateDNS.md

 - E.g. we want to avoid having the private DNS zones locally, which will work, but is not optimal, since manual work is needed, whenever an AIFactory projecte is created.
 - E.g. It is not recommended for productional and scalability reasons to use local Private DNS zones.

-The [solution](#solution---private-dns-zones-custom-dns--azure-policy) is seen below:
+The [SOLUTION](#solution---private-dns-zones-custom-dns--azure-policy) is seen below:

 ### Challenge more info - Private DNS zones: Avoid manual work?
 If you do not have central Privat DNS Zones, the DNS forwarding will not work until you also add conditional forwarding manually.